kgorking/ecs/README.md

 ```

 # Systems
-Systems are where the code that operates on components is located.
-A system is built from a
-user-provided lambda using the functions `ecs::make_system` or `ecs::make_parallel_system`.
+Systems are where the code that operates on an entities components is located.
+A system is built from a user-provided lambda using the functions `ecs::make_(parallel_)system`.
 Systems can operate on as many components as you need; there is no limit.
+Do keep in mind that each component creates a dependency on previous systems, and can hinder concurrency performance.

 Accessing components from systems is done through *references*.
-If you forget to do so, you will get a compile-time
-error to remind you.
+If you forget to do so, you will get a compile-time error to remind you.
 Remember to mark components you don't intend to change in a system as a `const` reference.

 ## The current entity
-If you need access to the entity currently being processed by a system, make the first parameter type either
-an `ecs::entity_id` or `ecs::entity`.
+If you need access to the entity currently being processed by a system, make the first parameter type either an `ecs::entity_id` or `ecs::entity`.
 The entity will only be passed as a value, so trying to accept it as anything else will result in a compile time error.

 ```cpp
 ecs::make_system([](ecs::entity_id ent, greeting const& g) {